the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 #### Spoiler: I wasn't let down.

-Handed the opportunity to engage directly with teams facing these challenges, I made a realization:
+Talking with teams actively tackling these challenges, I realized something:

-There are some strong commonalities across the industry in terms of AI / ML solutions companies need, as well as how they assess a candidate's ability to solve those needs.
+There are **strong patterns** across the industry — both in the AI/ML problems companies face, and how they assess candidates to solve them.

 And I have some thoughts on what you can do as the candidate to demonstrate that _you're_ the person to lead their AI ambitions and convert them to business value.